The Stuff Nightmares are Made of

 She lived at home with her parents.
 Her father worked at Aden’s water purification plant and her mother had retired recently after spending 25 years teaching at a high school in Crater.
 She was proud of her forward-thinking parents, who had instilled confidence in her and allowed her and her sister to have a lot of freedom while growing up.

-The aroma of black henna wafted toward ...Read more
+The aroma of black henna ...Read more

 Stairway to Heaven